I've always been interested in finding the best wireless routers and modems for the best prices.

 The main difference between these two models include:

-- The TP-Link Archer C8 has a 800 Mhz dual core processor as compared to the single core processor for the TP-Link Archer C7
+- The TP-Link Archer C8 has an 800 Mhz dual-core processor as compared to the single core processor for the TP-Link Archer C7

 - The C8 has both a USB 3.0 and USB 2.0 ports while the C7 has two USB 2.0 ports

 - The C8, as expected, is slightly more expensive than the TP-Link Archer C7

 The important thing that we have established is that both the TP-Link Archer AC1750 wireless router is an excellent router for the current market price.